kg7oem/jackalope/README.md

 that the engine will also work well with MIDI, image, and video data as well as other types of signals and data transformation tasks.

+Project Status

+This is currently bleeding edge and highly volitile source code.
+Things can and will change.
+Stuff may not work.
+It might crash.
+In no way should this project be considered production quality.

 Objects

 Jackalope objects encapualate components that accept input, generate output,